ngodi/e-tech-shop/README.md

 ![e-tech-shop](shop.jpg)

 ### Introduction
 An e-commerce platform built with react.js in the front-end and firebase backend.
-The has option to view products by category, preview products in a given category, add products to cart and make payment.
+They have the option to view products by category, preview products in a given category, add products to cart, and make payment.
 ### Features

 * User registration and authentication